Skip to main content

 In the App settings section, you can set the app language and also enable Kill Switch, which will block access to the Internet if your VPN connection drops.
 This is needed to prevent intruders from getting to your data if you find yourself without VPN protection while connected to a public Wi-Fi or mobile network.

-You can also activate the following features with a single click: Auto-update, Launch AdGuard VPN at Windows startup, Auto-connect on app launch, and allow AdGuard to collect anonymized app usage data so that the AdGuard team gets the info on potential usability issues.
+You can also activate the following features with a single click: Auto-update, Launch AdGuard VPN at Windows startup, Auto-connect on app launch, and allow AdGuard to collect anonymous app usage data so that the AdGuard team gets the info on potential usability issues.
 Here you can also change the theme to Light, System, or Dark.

 At the bottom of the page there are two sections: DNS servers and Advanced settings.